apache/zeppelin/docs/interpreter/pig.md

 Data is shared between `%pig` and `%pig.query`, so that you can do some common work in `%pig`, and do different kinds of query based on the data of `%pig`.
 Besides, we recommend you to specify alias explicitly so that the visualization can display the column name correctly.
-Here, we name `COUNT($1)` as `count`, if you don't do this, then we will name it using position, here we will use `col_1` to represent `COUNT($1)` if you don't specify alias for it.
+In the above example 2 and 3 of `%pig.query`, we name `COUNT($1)` as `count`.
+If you don't do this, then we will name it using position.
+E.g. in the above first example of `%pig.query`, we will use `col_1` in chart to represent `COUNT($1)`.